borbysh/Momentum-QNG/README.md

 # Momentum-QNG
-Implementation of the Quantu Natural Gradient with Momentum optimizer
+Implementation and benchmarking of the Quantum Natural Gradient with Momentum optimizer